Parkland Survivors Say Marjorie Taylor Greene Should Be Censured After She Claimed Attack Was Staged

-Following the revelation that Georgia Rep. Marjorie Taylor Greene was involved in the harassment of survivors of the 2018 mass shooting at Marjorie Stoneman Douglas High School in Parkland, Florida, those who suffered through that tragic day have called on Republican lawmakers to censure the congresswoman, as reported by The Guardian.
+Following the revelation that Georgia Rep. Marjorie Taylor Greene was involved in the harassment of survivors of the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, those who suffered through that tragic day have called on Republican lawmakers to censure the congresswoman, as reported by The Guardian.
 In a clip from March 2019, Greene is seen following David Hogg, a former student of the high school who was present on the day.

 On Wednesday, Hogg shared the clip on Twitter, asking House GOP Leader Kevin McCarthy to "do something" about Greene.
 He further wrote that Greene "basically has threatened to kill and intimidated the survivors of Gun violence trying to trigger our PTSD."